chukong/CocosVR/README.md

 CocosVR
 ================

-CocosVR is a sample game showing how to run a cocos 3D game on VR platforms.
-This sample game is using cocos2d-x v3.10
+This repository is a sample game showing how to run a cocos 3D game on VR platforms.
+The sample game is using cocos2d-x v3.10.

-Copyright: Chukong Technologies
+- Copyright: Chukong Technologies
-Source Code License: MIT
+- Source Code License: MIT
-Artwork License: You may not use any artworks in this sample game for commercial purpose
+- Artwork License: You may not use any artworks in this sample game for commercial purpose

 ![](Screenshot.png)